-Paper wasps are a group of several species of vespid wasp.
+These wasps are a group of several species of vespid wasp.
 These stinging insects are semi-social creatures, as they typically live in small colonies but do not have a worker caste.
-There are about 22 known paper wasp species in North America, and hundreds in the world.
+There are about 22 known wasp species in North America, and hundreds in the world.
 Some additional species of this type of insect include the annularis paper wasp, apache paper wasp, dominulus paper wasp, dorsalis paper wasp and golden paper wasp.
 Similar groups to paper wasps include yellowjackets and hornets, potter and mason wasps, spider wasps and long waisted paper wasps.

 - Color: Brownish with yellow markings; a few species with reddish markings

 - Shape: Wasp-like, with long legs

 “Superior job by Allen the tech who came to ck for mice and found other issues not related.
 And no extra charge.
 Went the extra mile That you don’t see these days.
 Will definitely use this company again and ask for Allen.
 Who is very professional and easy to ask questions to.”

 What Do Paper Wasps Look Like

 These wasps generally have a similar body shape to yellowjackets, but somewhat slimmer with a thin “waist,” with six long legs and an almost triangular side view, as well as two wings and antennae.
 They are mostly brown with some yellow coloration.
 Each of the known paper wasp species share similar traits of brown and yellow coloring, but they also have different bands of colors and markings that separate them from one another.
 Some species of wasp may even have hints of bolder colors like red, or even brighter colored lines compared to others.

 Paper wasps often build nests in residential yards, so one of the main signs of an infestation is the physical sighting of the nest itself and nearby wasps moving around the nest.